MrChromebox.techMrChromebox.tech

 • An external drive like a USB drive or SD card that is at least 8GB.

-• Another external drive that contains your stock ROM backup (If backup is avaliable).
+• Another external drive that contains your stock ROM backup (if backup is available).

 • An understanding that this guide has the potential to brick your device.